Telegraph Hill services

 This information is provided to us by third parties.
 You should always check with staff on site.

 The Haldon Chalet and garage were built at the crossroads at the top of Telegraph Hill.
 These two buildings still exist, but are no longer visible from the A380 and are part of the larger Haldon Chalets site.

-In the 1970s, the A380 was upgraded to a dual carriageway.
+The A380 was upgraded to a dual carriageway in the late 1970s.
 By 1979 a new Texaco petrol station and Little Chef restaurant had been built on each side of the road.
 The northbound Little Chef was built to the south of the petrol station.

-In the 1980s, both restaurants closed, as did the southbound petrol station.
+Both restaurants closed in the 1980s, as did the southbound petrol station.
 It became the Smuggler's Rest Cafe, which was part of the Four Seasons Estate caravan park.
 There were several plans to develop this into a comprehensive service area, as well as a proposal in 1999 to build a new Little Chef on the site of the old northbound one.

 The Smuggler's Rest Cafe was closed in the 1990s, and the site was demolished.
-There were still several plans to build a new service area here, with some providing access onto the A380 and others onto the side road.
-The most recent plans are for a drive thru unit as well as two warehouses.
+There are still several plans to build a new service area here, with some providing access onto the A380 and others onto the side road.
+The most recent plan is for a Starbucks Drive Thru.

-The Haldon Chalet Junction was a notorious accident blackspot, but this was resolved with the construction of a new flyover in 2005.
-The northbound petrol station was unchanged by the work, but the new road layout caused its entrance to move from the A380 to a slip road from the new junction.
-The old exit onto the A380 still exists, as well as the option of a new exit back to the junction.
+The Haldon Chalet Junction was a notorious accident black spot, but this was resolved with the construction of a new flyover in 2005.
+The northbound petrol station was unchanged by the work, but the new road layout caused its entrance to move from a direct connection to the A380 to a slip road from the new junction.
+The old route back to the A380 still exists, as well as the option of a new exit back to the junction.